MindCatcher

 1. Overview

-MindCatcher supports the leadership and social-emotional growth of youth and educators of color.
-To meet the expanded social and emotional needs of educators, we are developing the Adult Social-Emotional Learning Assessment (ASELA).
-This tool is based on a needs assessment funded by Advanced Education Research and Development Fund (AERDF) and centers the strengths of educators who work closely with the most vulnerable communities.
+MindCatcher supports the leadership and social-emotional growth of youth and educators closest to the most vulnerable communities.
+To meet the expanded social and emotional needs of educators, we have developed ASELA.
+This assessment is based on a pilot study funded by Advanced Education Research and Development Fund (AERDF) and centers the strengths of educators who work closely with these highly impacted communities.

 2. Why ASELA?